 Breathalyzer tests, or breath alcohol tests, are probably the first thing that comes to mind when we think of alcohol testing, primarily due to their widespread use in law enforcement.
 These devices work because of the direct correlation between the amount of alcohol in our breath and in our blood.
 When we drink, alcohol enters our bloodstream, travels through our lungs, and gets expelled in our breath.
 Breathalyzers capture this breath alcohol and convert it into an equivalent blood alcohol concentration (BAC).

-Breathalyzers are convenient: portable, almost instantaneous, and non-invasive.
+Breathalyzer tests are convenient: portable, almost instantaneous, and non-invasive.
 However, several factors can influence the accuracy of a breathalyzer reading.
 Temperature, breathing patterns, and even certain medical conditions can sway the readings.
 Regular calibration of these devices is essential to maintain their accuracy.
-It’s also good to know how long a breathalyzer can detect alcohol: about 24 hours.
+And how long can a breathalyzer detect alcohol?
+About 24 hours.

 Blood Tests: The Gold Standard